 OxyContin is a powerful analgesic medication that is a time-release formulation of generic oxycodone.
 It is one of the most abused pain medications on the market today.
 A patient who suffers moderate to severe pain on a daily basis might come to rely on OxyContin to feel normal or to get through life, sometimes even after the cause of the pain has stopped.
 In addition, some people seek OxyContin illicitly, looking for the effects it induces.
-If you or a loved one is addicted to OxyContin and is ready to start an OxyContin treatment program, contact our trained advisors at our toll-free hotline to find detox centers near you: 1-888-439-3435.
+If you or a loved one is addicted to OxyContin and is ready to start an OxyContin treatment program, contact our trained advisors at our toll-free hotline to find detox centers near you: 1-888-439-3435 Who Answers?.

 Signs That You Are Addicted to OxyContin

 One of the most common signs of OxyContin addiction is a continuous feeling of euphoria.
 People can feel “warm and fuzzy” when taking this medication.
 OxyContin depresses the central nervous system as it works to eliminate physical pain.
 Because of that, other signs of OxyContin over usage can include slow breathing, a slow heart rate, and slow mental processing times.
 Other signs and symptoms involve shaky hands, slurred speech, and volatile mood swings.
 Extreme usage can lead to overdose and death.
 OxyContin rehab is designed to help patients live their lives without dependence on this medication.

 Help for OxyContin Addicts

 If you or a loved one is seeking OxyContin addiction treatment, you can get help.
 Because serious long-term side effects can persist with OxyContin abuse, you should seek help as soon as you realize you or a loved one is addicted.